 The market for personal massage equipment is growing exponentially.
-If you’re just dipping your first toe into the world of massage chairs, you’re sure to be amazed.
-Who knew there could be so many different factors to selecting the best chair for you?
+If you’re just dipping your toe into the world of massage chairs for the first time, you’re sure to be amazed.
+Who knew there could be so many different factors to consider when selecting the best chair for you?

 Massage Chair Basics

 When looking to purchase a massage chair—especially for the first time—you’ll encounter many new terms.
 To help you communicate effectively with sales reps and others in the industry, we’ve provided definitions for some of the most important words and phrases in the massage chair vocabulary.

 You shouldn’t make up your mind about features until you try them, of course.
 Only then will you know if you want an L-track massage chair or an S-track massage chair.
 But having a basic idea of what the terms mean will be helpful in your research.